-So what is the bottom line?
-Is the Fujifilm X-T1 better than the Fujifilm X-E3 or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Fujifilm X-T1 and the Fujifilm X-T1?
 Below is a summary of the relative strengths of each of the two contestants.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - More heavily discounted: Has been available for much longer (launched in January 2014).

 - More detail: Has more megapixels (24 vs 16MP), which boosts linear resolution by 23%.